komis1/ami2018-notifications/README.md

 	publisher = {Springer},
 	organization = {Springer},
 	address = {Larnaca, Cyprus},
 	abstract = {Edge computing requires the addressing of several challenges in terms of privacy, complexity, bandwidth and battery life.
-While in the past attempts have been made to predict users{\textquoteright} responsiveness to smartphone notifica-tions, we show that this is possible with a minimal number of just three features synthesized from non-sensor based data.
-Our approach demon-strates that it is possible to classify user attentiveness to notifications with good accuracy, and predict response time to any type of notification within a margin of 1 minute, without the need for personalized modelling.}, keywords = {Attentivity, Notifications, Responsiveness, Smartphones},
+While in the past attempts have been made to predict users' responsiveness to smartphone notifications, we show that this is possible with a minimal number of just three features synthesized from non-sensor based data.
+Our approach demonstrates that it is possible to classify user attentiveness to notifications with good accuracy, and predict response time to any type of notification within a margin of 1 minute, without the need for personalized modelling.}, keywords = {Attentivity, Notifications, Responsiveness, Smartphones},
 	author = {Komninos, Andreas and Frengkou, Elton and Garofalakis, John}
 }